oskar2517/display-tubes/content/nixie/RFT-Z566M/index.md

     - side-view
 ---

 The Z566M is a large Nixie tube manufactured by RFT.
 It is pin compatible with the ZM1040 but differs in design, featuring a flatter top and a top-evacuation design, though some earlier units were evacuated from the bottom.
-In some instances, Z566Ms have even been rebranded and sold as ZM1040s.
+In some instances, Z566Ms have even been rebranded and sold as ZM1040s (see picture at the end of this page).
 A variant without the pre-applied red filter was marketed as the Z5660M.

 The Z566M was primarily utilized in laboratory equipment such as voltmeters and frequency counters.
 Its large size also made it well-suited for devices designed for use in educational settings, such as schools.
 A Nixie tube featuring various symbols, designed to complement the Z566M/Z5660M, was marketed under the names Z567M and Z5670M.